Ostorlab/oxo/README.md

 # Ostorlab Security Scanner

-Ostorlab is security scanner framework with the mantra of do one thing and do it well.
+Ostorlab is a security scanning framework built for modualrity, scalability and simplicity.

-Ostorlab provides unparalleled and limitless extensibility by combining specialized tools to work cohesively to find vulnerabilities.
+Ostorlab Engine combines specialized tools to work cohesively to find vulnerabilities and perform actions like recon, enumeration, fingerprinting ...

 ![Scan Run](images/scan_run.gif)